TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 He taught me more techniques for calming down.
 I became very good at it.
 I learned how to be patient.

 Going to a session became a high.
-I always left them feeling confident.
+I always left feeling confident.

 But that's not what I originally booked counselling for.
 I went there because I was trans, and I wanted to do something about it.
 I didn't want to be calm.
 I didn't want to be ok with the status quo of my life.